 Any student who has been determined to be ineligible for financial aid has the right to appeal.
 The following appeal process will be utilized:

-- The student appealing the satisfactory progress decision will submit a written appeal to the Financial Aid Office to discuss the circumstances which caused the student to not meet the satisfactory progress requirements and provide documentation of those circumstances when possible and as requested.
-The Financial Aid Office will give a decision in writing, within five working days of receipt of the appeal.
+- The student appealing the satisfactory progress decision will submit a written appeal to the Financial Aid Office.
+The appeal must explain why the student failed to make satisfactory academic progress and what has changed in their situatio that will allow them to make satisfactory academic progress in the future.
+The Financial Aid Office will give a decision to the student's Westminster email account within five working days of receipt of the appeal.

 Return of Title IV Funds

 Federal regulations govern the return of Title IV (federal) financial aid funds that have been disbursed for a student who completely withdraws or does not attend the scheduled classes during a term payment period, or period of enrollment.
-The Title IV programs included under these regulations for graduate students are: Stafford Loans and Graduate PLUS loans.
+The Title IV programs included under these regulations for graduate students are: Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS loans.
 The regulations operate under the principle that a student "earns" financial aid based on the period of time enrolled.

-During the first 60% of the enrollment period, a student "earns" Title IV federal financial aid funds in direct proportion to the length of time he/she remains enrolled (that is, the percentage of time during the enrollment period that the student remained enrolled is the percentage of disbursable aid for that period that the student earned).
+During the first 60% of the enrollment period, a student "earns" Title IV federal financial aid funds in direct proportion to the length of time they remain enrolled (for example, a student attending 45 days, of 102 days in the semester, would earn 44% of their scheduled financial aid).
 A student who withdraws from college beyond the 60% point has "earned" all Title IV federal financial aid for the period.